-Freshest Numbers Show New Home Sales Drop in Jacksonville
+New Home Sales Decrease in Jacksonville According to Freshest Data

-Closings of new homes in the Jacksonville, NC market declined year-over-year in December, but the percentage decline, which was less than that of November 2013, gave hints that the market may be evening out.
-New home closings saw a decline of 33.6% from the year earlier to 81.
-This was after the housing market saw a 49.1% drop year-over-year in November.
+New home closings in the Jacksonville, NC market fell year-over-year in January, but compared with December 2013, the percentage fall was less steep, hinting the market may be strengthening.
+New home closings saw a fall of 31.4% from the year earlier to 70.
+This was after the housing market saw a 33.6% drop year-over-year in December.

-New home closings made up 28.4% of overall housing closings.
-This is down from the a year earlier when new home closings made up 43.9% of total closings.
-Closings of new and existing homes jumped in December after staying steady in November from a year earlier.
+New home closings accounted for 24.2% of overall housing closings.
+This is down from the 37.6% of closings a year earlier.
+Following a year-over-year increase in December, closings of new and existing homes also climbed year-over-year in January.

 Pricing and Mortgage Trends